 update by Reaper 01/08/2017While some people may consider the revolver to be outdated, no one can deny that they’re still popular.
 Simple, powerful, and reliable, there are many who continue to prefer revolvers over semi-automatics.
 Even in the 21st Century, revolvers still have their place, and there’s nothing wrong with having one in your SHTF armory.
 Let’s go over what the benefits to owning a revolver are, and then point out five of the best specific revolvers for SHTF.

-WHY OWN A REVOLVER INSTEAD OF A SEMI-AUTO?
+WHY OWN A REVOLVER IN ADDITION TO A SEMI-AUTO?

 The question that needs to be asked here is not why to own a revolver instead of a semi-auto, but why to own a revolver in addition to a semi-auto.